 The common teasel (botanical name Dipsacus sylvestris) is a thorny aromatic herb that blossoms once in every two years.
 This plant is indigenous to Europe and has a broad stem, which grows up to a height of about three to six feet.
 The thorny leaves of teasel have a variety of shapes ranging from lance-shaped to being oblong.
 The base of the leaves, which appear in pair, is generally merged.
-This plant produces blue hued blooms that resemble those of lavender during the period between July and October.
+This herb produces blue hued blooms during the period between July and October.
 The teasel flowers have a tubular shape and are supported by means of a flower head, which is surrounded by piercing and thorny bracts.

 It is estimated that the teasel was introduced to North America way back in the 1700s.
 It is believed that common teasel might have been introduced along with other species of teasel or by chance with different plant materials brought from Europe.